 Joliet, IL 60436-1080

 Jack L. Zaremba is an experienced Illinois License Reinstatement Lawyer.
-Jack has handled hundreds of license reinstatement hearings and he has the experience to get you back on the road.
+Jack has handled hundreds and hundreds of license reinstatement hearings and he has the experience to get you back on the road.
 Jack is a local lawyer to the Joliet area and handles all of the firm's reinstatement hearings in Joliet.
+If you are an out-of-state resident, our firm is authorized to complete your reinstatement hearing online.
 You need to drive.
 Give Jack a call today 815-740-4025